-- 1. Couple the Cirrus to the tractor (see section 3, on page 40). - 2.
+- 1. Couple the Cirrus to the tractor. - 2.
 Remove the transport securing device. - Raise the Cirrus via the integrated running gear up to a middle position and pull it carefully off the transport vehicle.
-A marshalling person is required for unloading - 4.
-After unloading uncouple the machine from the tractor (see section 7.2, on page 110).
+A marshalling person is required for unloading. - 4.
+After unloading uncouple the machine from the tractor.